 You might not want to learn about compilers and that's understandable.
 Knowing how the conversion from text to machine code works is an incredibly powerful skill to have, if you choose to learn about it.
 Inventing your own programming language becomes an option all of a sudden if you put in the time to learn about compilers.
 I can recommend no other but the infamous Dragon Book for all of your compiler needs.

 Compilers: Principles, Techniques, and Tools—known for the dragon on the cover—is probably the most comprehensive book on compiler design in existence and has aged remarkably well despite the latest edition being released in 2006.
-The Dragon Book is infamous because of its rigour and level of entry; the Dragon Book is not for beginners, do not be fooled by the cute cover art.
+The Dragon Book is infamous because of its rigor and level of entry; the Dragon Book is not for beginners, do not be fooled by the cute cover art.
 The benefit of this book is that it teaches most of what you'll need to understand compilers all in one place.

 Best for Operating Systems: Modern Operating Systems